 Darren’s judging style is unique, and has been developed through listening to club feedback about what they want to see from judges.
 Having worked professionally in the field for over 16 years Darren understands a variety of subjects, how they should be photographed and how they should be post processed, therefore the judging is well rounded and fair to all members specialisms.

-Trained and Accredited as a Kent County Photographic Association (KCPA) and Federation of South London Photographic Societies (FSLPS) judge.
-References are available from the secretaries of Parkwood or West Wickham camera club.
+Trained and Accredited as a Premier Judge for the Kent County Photographic Association (KCPA) and Federation of South London Photographic Societies (FSLPS).

 2) First run through – For prints Darren will look through all images quickly before commenting.
 With DPI it is asked that a quick slideshow is shown before judging commences, then on the second run through he will comment, Hold or Mark.
 This is the preferred method by the judge to make sure that marks are consistent with the comments, however if the club wishes all marks to be done at the end then the judge will accommodate, please bear in mind that this style is more suited to evenings with a lower amount of imagery.